TomasVotruba/tomasvotruba.com/resources/posts/2017/2017-11-06-how-to-change-php-code-with-abstract-syntax-tree.md

 Congrats, now you've successfully renamed method to `newName`!

-## Advanced Changes?
-With Rector!

-Do you want to see more advanced operations, like those we [brainstormed in the beginning](#when-we-say-em-modify-em-and-em-ast-em-together-what-can-you-brainstorm)?
-Look at package I'm working on which should **automate application upgrades** - **[RectorPHP](https://github.com/RectorPHP/Rector)**.

 <br>

 Let me know in the comments, what would you like to read about AST and its Traversing and Modification.
 I might inspire by your ideas.